Role of an IMC

 Once developed, this online, competency-based training module will form part of IMC training.

-All new IMCs will be required to complete the Cert IV in Personal Injury Management and the Tasmanian-specific training module.
+All new IMCs will be required to complete the Certificate IV in Personal Injury Management or a Diploma of Personal Injury and Disability Insurance Management and the Tasmanian-specific training module.

 All existing IMCs will be encouraged to complete the Tasmanian-specific training when the module is available.

 Certificate IV in Personal Injury Management training is provided by either local or interstate registered training organisations (RTO).
 Find current RTOs at Myskills.gov.au (external link).